recombinant/rosettacode/Readme.md

 The code in this repository has [Zig](https://ziglang.org/) solutions to some of the many [rosettacode](https://rosettacode.org/) tasks.

-These solutions are currently being upgraded to work with Zig 0.15.1 (or not - if deprecated features are required e.g. std.math.big.Rational)
+All these solutions are with Zig 0.15.1 unless:

+- source comments stating running on Zig 0.14.1 - because deprecated features are required e.g. std.math.big.Rational
+- TODO in filename

-Any questions ask on one of the Zig forums:
+For any questions about Zig ask on one of the Zig forums:

 - [Ziggit](https://ziggit.dev/)
 - somewhere on Discord